Martin1887/camaLESS/README.md

 ### quickPanelSettings
 This example shows a bigger form (quick panel has horizontal scroll with buttons) with settings icon, which open camaLESS form in this case opening its jQuery Dialog container.

+### cssVars
+This example shows a full example similar to quickPanelSettings but using CSS variables instead LESS when it is possible (checking and stylesheet loading is done in color_themes.js).